-Are you a teen or woman who feels absolutely crazy during the week or two before your period?
+Are you a teen or woman who feel absolutely crazy during the days before your period?
 Do you feel irritable, anxious, depressed, weepy, or all of the above?
-Do you have physical symptoms such as breast tenderness, headaches/migraines, bloating, acne, brain fog, fluid retention/puffiness, aches and pains, trouble sleeping or food cravings?
+Do you have any of these PMS symptoms: breast tenderness, headaches, bloating, acne, brain fog, puffiness, aches and pains, or food cravings?
 Learn more about why this happens by reading this article.
 Or, scroll right to the bottom to get to the 10 Ways to Fix Your PMS.

 You may think it’s normal because roughly 75% of women have at least one PMS symptom.
 However, in integrative medical systems, PMS is not considered normal or healthy.

 PMS symptoms are, in fact, signs that something is “off” with your hormones.
 Fortunately, it’s completely possible to reduce or even eradicate your PMS symptoms.
-And the best part is that for most women, it does not take long.
 It’s completely natural to be surprised when you get your period, because you had no PMS or warning symptoms!

 What causes PMS and what is typically recommended?

 The fluctuation of your sex hormones estrogen and progesterone, that naturally occurs throughout your menstrual cycle, causes PMS symptoms in random unlucky women.
 The solution?
 Birth control pills that shut down your own hormone production.
 This flattening of your normal hormones does not actually solve PMS symptoms, it just overrides them while you take the pill.
 The underlying causes of your PMS are not addressed, plus birth control pills come with risks and side effects.

 A Functional Medicine approach to PMS

 We view hormone fluctuations as totally normal.
 However, when you can’t adapt to the fluctuations, that’s when you feel symptoms.